dobsondev/dobsondev-shortcodes/trunk/readme.txt

 * Embed [Twitch Stream](http://twitch.tv/) - Embeds a Twitch Stream into the page.
 * Embed [Twitch Stream](http://twitch.tv/) Chat - Embeds the chat from a Twitch Stream into the page.
 * Embed [YouTube Video](http://youtube.com/) - Embeds a YouTube Video into the page.
-* Inline Code - Displays inline code snippets that are visually different than the rest of your body text.
+* Inline Code - Displays inline code snippets that are visually different than the body text.
 * Code Block - Displays a simple code block for simple, small pieces of code.

 **Embed PDF**